kubevious/cli/README.md

 ❌ Lint Failed
 ```

+## 🔭 Kubevious Project
+Learn more about the Kubevious project in the root repository: https://github.com/kubevious/kubevious

+## 💬 Slack
+Join the [Kubevious Slack workspace](https://kubevious.io/slack) to chat with Kubevious developers and users.
+This is a good place to learn about Kubevious, ask questions, and share your experiences.

 ## 🏗️ Contributing
 We invite your participation through issues and pull requests!
 You can peruse the [contributing guidelines](https://github.com/kubevious/kubevious/blob/master/CONTRIBUTING.md).